Gender equity

 Page-Betheras Award

-Equal representation at Institute-sponsored meetings
+Equal representation at WEHI-sponsored meetings

 All WEHI symposia aim to have equal representation of speakers and session chairs.
-This encompasses committees, seminars, lectures and conferences as well as those sponsored by the Institute.
+This encompasses committees, seminars, lectures and conferences as well as those sponsored by the institute.

 Organisations that use WEHI's facilities to host their events and activities are encouraged to do the same and ensure equal representation.